COVID-19 Update: Read messageHide message »

 Will they work in a cold climate (like Vermont’s)?Heat pumps can handle most of the heating needs of homes in Vermont.
-Its heating capabilities do decrease as temperatures approach –15 degrees F. In most buildings, a heat pump doesn’t entirely replace the current heating system (e.g., furnace, boiler, woodstove).
-We recommend that you have a supplemental heat source as a backup for the coldest days of the year.
+Their heating capabilities do decrease as temperatures approach –15 degrees F. In most buildings, a heat pump doesn’t entirely replace the current heating system.
+We recommend that you have a supplemental heat source (e.g., furnace or boiler, stove or fireplace, or central wood heat) as a backup for the coldest days of the year.
 During periods of lower temperatures, use your backup source to make up the difference.

 Do you have an open floor plan or multiple zones?